-- in the jurisdiction of any Umpire officiating (whether on duty or not) at the event, the Race Committee Chairman or Race Committee - a caution - an 'Official Warning' - disqualification from a race in which the rules have been infringed - b. in the jurisdiction of the Race Committee or its Chairman - a 'public' official warning - disqualification of an individual competitor, a crew or a club from all races at the competition.
-(Any prizes already won must be returned and may be re awarded to the crew finishing second; no entry moneys are refundable).

-- c. in the jurisdiction of the Race Committee - a fixed penalty fine of £50 for each individual, or £250 for a club.
+- a.
+Any umpire officiating at the competition (whether on duty or not), the Race Committee Chairman, or the Race Committee, may: - issue a caution - issue an 'Official Warning' - disqualify a crew from a race in which the rules have been infringed - issue an additional time penalty for processional races only to be added to the offending crew's time.
+There can be no reduction in time for a crew that is offended against. - b.
+The Race Committee or its Chairman may: - issue a 'public' official warning - issue an 'Official Warning' to an individual competitor, a crew, or to all crews from a club, which will apply for all their remaining races. - disqualify an individual competitor, crew or club from all races at the competition.
+(Any prizes already won must be returned and may be re-awarded to the crew finishing second; no entry moneys are refundable). - c.
+The Race Committee may: - issue a fixed penalty fine of £50 for each individual, or £250 for a club.